 Today, all that is left of this central-western Illinois village of Pulaski is the cemetery.
 For the most part, corn and soy fields inhabit the area for miles around, with homes here and there.
 Despite the excellent care that the Augusta Township generously bestows upon Pulaski Cemetery, many of the burials lack markers or the markers are long lost in the earth like that of Thomas Brunton (1778-1871).

 In 2007, I was informed by the WIU archivist that the original Pulaski cemetery records accompanying Harry's transcription were discarded due to mold.
-Save for a printout of a transcription on dot-matrix printer paper available at the Augusta Library, without Harry Marshall Crain's transcription of William Reynolds Hoyt's records, there might have been no further record than the visible stones at Pulaski today.
+Save for a printout of a 3rd generation transcription available at the Augusta Library (Greater West Central Public Library), without Harry Marshall Crain's transcription of William Reynolds Hoyt's records, there might have been no further record than the visible stones at Pulaski today.